Technology Management Program

-David R. (Dave) Seibold is Distinguished Professor and Vice Chair in the Technology Management Program, College of Engineering, at the University of California, Santa Barbara.
-He is Director of the Graduate Program in Management Practice (GPMP).
+David R. (Dave) Seibold is Distinguished Professor in the Technology Management Program, College of Engineering, at the University of California, Santa Barbara.
 Dave teaches TMP courses on Innovation and Team Processes; Interpersonal, Team and Organizational Effectiveness; and Managing for Innovation.
 He also teaches the MTM course on Leading Technology Teams and the Field Projects and Leadership Practicum.

 Dave’s research investigates team processes, innovation and organizational change, organizational communication, and collaborative technologies.
 He is the co-author of three books, has published 150 articles and chapters, and has presented 250 conference papers.
 His articles have appeared in Academy of Management Review, Journal of Organizational Change Management, Small Group Research, Journal of Family Business Management, Simulations & Games, Management Communication Quarterly, Journal of Business Communication, Journal of Language and Social Psychology, and Business Communication Quarterly among 40 others.
 Dave is an elected Fellow of the International Communication Association, a Distinguished Scholar of the National Communication Association, and the recipient of career awards for scholarship, teaching and mentoring, and professional service.